Real Estate Company Names and How to Come Up with Them

 A one-word name is memorable.
 Two words are easy on the memory as well.
 But once you start getting into three words or more, it can be hard to retain all that information.

-Keep in mind that you only run the risk of infringing on copyrights of other real estate companies.
+You only run the risk of infringing on copyrights of other real estate companies.
 So if you call your company Unicorn Real Estate, and there’s a clothing company called Unicorn, it shouldn’t be a problem.
 It would only be an issue if the trademark you are requesting is particularly unique.

 - Fictitious Name Databases: Check with your county clerk’s office to see if the name is on the list of fictitious, doing business as (DBA), or assumed business names in the county.
 The list will include unregistered trademarks and other names you won’t find in other databases.